islab-sophia/pp-pad/README.md

 | | PP-Pad (5x3) |
 | | PP-Pad (10x3) |

-[Weighted average IOU, meanE & disR excluding background class]
+[Weighted average IOU, meanE, and disR excluding background class]

 - Weighted average version of mIoU (mIoU_weighted).
-Each patch was weighted by the number of effective pixels. 'effective' means that union of predicted area and ground-truth area is not zero in at least one class when calculating IoU for each patch.
-By weighting, patches filled with the background can be less contributed to mIoU.
+Each patch was weighted by the number of effective pixels. 'effective' means that union of predicted area and ground-truth area is not zero in at least one class when (excluding the background class) calculating IoU for each patch.
+By weighting, patches filled with the background can be less contributed to mIoU, since the background class was excluded in mIoU calculations.
 - meanE & disR excluding the background class in annotation (meanE_ex, disR_ex)

 | | Methods | mIoU_weighted &uarr; | meanE_ex &darr; | disR_ex &darr; |